SilverPrius/Fitness-Tracker-Frontend/README.md

 # My Fit Journal App
 ## Introduction
 My Fit Journal is an app used to record your body measurements.
-It is a useful tool to keep records of your health, understanding your body, and can help you stay motivated with your fitness goals.
+It is a useful tool track your health, understanding your body, and can help you stay motivated with your fitness goals.

 This is an app that I had in mind when I first started programming.
-A personal trainer used to record my measurements on his phone with a notes app.
+My personal trainer used to record my measurements on his phone with a notes app.
 I thought it would be a good idea to create an app for this instead.

-This repo is for the front-end of my final project of my Software Engineering bootcamp.
-I used React to build the user interface and created React Routers to navigate through the different components of the app.
+This repo is for the front-end of the app.
+I used React to build the user interface and created React Routers for navgigating through the different components of the app.

 ![Snippet1](/public/images/snippet1.png)
 ![Snippet2](/public/images/snippet2.png)